 I received a parking ticket, what do I do?

 You can bring your parking ticket into City Hall during regular business hours and speak with a clerk about payment or to dispute the ticket.
 If you choose to dispute the ticket, you will be required to fill out a parking ticket dispute form.
 The Bylaw Enforcement Department will review the form and the other evidence resulting from the issuing Officer and a decision will be made.
 You have 14 days to dispute the ticket from the date of issue.
-You can also make a payment by cheque, cash, debit, credit card, or by mail.
+You can also make a payment by cheque, cash, debit, credit card (subject to a 3.5% processing fee), or by mail.

 I need to purchase a Disabled Parking pass, where do I get one?

 To begin the process of applying for a disabled parking pass, please visit SPARC BC and have your doctor fill out the application form.
 Before mailing in your completed application, bring the form to City Hall during regular business hours and we will issue a temporary city-wide pass.
 SPARC BC will issue your permanent permit.
 Remember if you do not have a pass, then you are not permitted to park in the disabled parking areas around the City.
 The fine for parking in a disabled parking spot is $50.00.

 What are the bylaw regulations regarding setting out my garbage and recycling?

 The City of Fort St. John provides garbage and recycling carts for their residences.
 Please ensure that the lid on the cart is closed and that no garbage is spilling out of the bin.
 The cart must be facing the correct way, and in an area which is accessible for the truck to pick it up.
 Failure to comply with the Solid Waste Management Bylaw [PDF - 621 KB] or its regulations will result in a disruption in your service or a fine under the bylaw.
 Single bags of garbage are not permitted to be left on the curb or on the street for pick up, and extra garbage carts can be purchased through the Public Works Department.